odpi/egeria-docs/site/docs/connectors/repository/xtdb/upgrade.md

 ??? success "Example output when no migration is needed"
     ```text
-    Starting a Crux node using configuration: config.json
+    Starting a XTDB node using configuration: config.json
     SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
     SLF4J: Defaulting to no-operation (NOP) logger implementation
     SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
-    ... checking if migration is needed (crux.api.java.JCruxNode@25c4bb06)
+    ... checking if migration is needed (xtdb.api.java.JXtdbNode@25c4bb06)
     This node is already at the latest version of the persistence layer -- no migration needed.
     ```